-I need information about how to troubleshoot the "Invalid Refresh Token" error that's returned by the Amazon Cognito user pool API.
+I want to troubleshoot an "Invalid Refresh Token" error in my Amazon Cognito user pool API.

 Resolution